charmbracelet/lipgloss/README.md

 ## Enforcing Rules

-Sometimes, such as when developing a component, you want to make sure style definitions respect their indended purpose in the UI.
+Sometimes, such as when developing a component, you want to make sure style definitions respect their intended purpose in the UI.
 This is where `Inline` and `MaxWidth`, and `MaxHeight` come in:

 ```go